Skip to main content

 c.
 Donor Relations will coordinate annual reports to donors with content provided by the position holder.

 a.
-The Provost, or designee, will review endowed chairs and professorships that remain vacant for a period of two (2) consecutive years, once the endowment is fully funded, to ensure that the university is meeting its obligation to fulfill the terms of the gift, including the expenditure of endowment revenues in support of the donor’s intent.
+The Provost, or designee, will review endowed faculty positions that remain vacant for a period of two (2) consecutive years, once the endowment is fully funded, to ensure the university is meeting its obligation to fulfill the terms of the gift, including the expenditure of endowment revenues in support of the donor’s intent.
 Generally, endowment income is not permitted to accumulate for more than three (3) years.

 b.
 In the event an established, fully-funded chair or professorship has remained vacant for two (2) years or more, or should the income accumulate for more than three (3) years, the Provost will determine the reason and take appropriate corrective action consistent with the terms of the gift agreement.